Topological asymptotic dimension: Topologically virtually nilpotent and polycyclic-by-compact groups

 \begin{proposition} [Hirsch] Polycyclic-by-compact groups are residually compact ($RC$) and always have a regular $RC$-approximation. \end{proposition} \begin{proof} Take any cocompact closed subgroup $L\leq G$ and take $N:=\bigcap_{g\in G} L^g$ which is the largest closed normal subgroup of $G$ contained in $L$.
 Choose a compact subset $F_L\subseteq G$ of the representatives of the transversal decomposition $G=\bigcup_{x\in F_L} Lx$ into right $L$-cosets and observe that $N=\bigcap_{x\in F_L} L^x$ is cocompact.
 Take any closed subgroup $H\leq G$, and observe that in the notations of the Malcev lemma,

 Applying this to $H=1$ we get $\tilde H=1$, i.e.,

 that is, $G$ is $RC$, with a regular $RC$-approximation. \end{proof}

-Lemma \ref{sgp} could be used to give an alternative proof of the above proposition as follows: Again we argue by induction on the Hirsch length $h(G)$.
-We may assume that $G$ is noncompact.
+\begin{remark} Lemma \ref{sgp} could be used to show that polycyclic-by-compact groups are indeed either compact or residually finite ($RF$): we argue by induction on the Hirsch length $h(G)$.
+Assume that $G$ is noncompact.
 Let $A$ be a normal torsion-free infinite abelian subgroup of $G$ given by Lemma \ref{tf}.
 Then the set $A_r$ consisting of $r$-th powers of elements of $A$ is a characteristic subgroup of $A$ with finite index and $\bigcap_{r\geq 1} A_r = 1$.
-On the other hand, $h(G/A_r) < h(G)$, for each $r$, and by the inductive assumption, $G/A_r$ is $RC$.
-Now since $\bigcap_{r\geq 1} A_r = 1$, it follows that $G$ is also $RC$.
+Since $G/A_r$ is finite (and so discrete), $A_r$ is an open subgroup.
+On the other hand, $h(G/A_r) < h(G)$, for each $r$, and by the inductive assumption, $G/A_r$ is $RF$.
+Now since $\bigcap_{r\geq 1} A_r = 1$, it follows that $G$ is also $RF$.